Chalarangelo/30-seconds-of-csharp/snippets/Chunk.md

 ---
 title: Chunk
-tags: list,lambda,advanced
+tags: array,list,lambda,advanced
 ---

-Chunks an array into smaller arrays of a specified size.
+Chunks a collection into smaller lists of a specified size.

 Use `IEnumerable.Select()` to convert the given list to index-value pairs.
 Use `IEnumerable.GroupBy()` to split elements into groups based on their index.